 - The telescope allows for 2x magnification.

-- While it is a great introduction into astronomy, one of the things to realize about this telescope toy is that your kids won’t be able to use it to view the real moon, stars, and planets in the night sky very well.
+- While it is a great introduction to astronomy, one of the things to realize about this telescope toy is that your kids won’t be able to use it to view the real moon, stars, and planets in the night sky very well.

 - Some people who have purchased this telescope toy for their kids have reported that the tripod legs are too short for kids to use comfortably.

-- The tripod can be folded up so it’s easy to store.
+- The tripod can be folded up, so it’s easy to store.

 - The batteries required for use in this telescope are included.